About First UU Houston

-The First Unitarian Universalist Church of Houston is one church in two locations.
-The Museum District location has been a beacon of liberal religion since 1914 in the most populous city in the southern United States.
-Our second campus, Thoreau, has been spreading our message in Fort Bend County since the mid-1990s.
+The First Unitarian Universalist Church of Houston is located in the Museum District and has been a beacon of liberal religion since 1914 in the most populous city in the southern United States.

 We are a member congregation of the Unitarian Universalist Association (UUA).
 Our congregation is affiliated with other Unitarian Universalist (UU) churches around Greater Houston and the world.
 As people focused on creating what Dr. King called ‘the beloved community,’ we offer our skills, talents and experience to build a more loving, just and peaceful world today.